sudosu404/tailnet-lib/docs/content/docs/v2/providers/lists.md

 ```

 > [!TIP]
-> TSDProxy will reload the proxy list when it is updated.
+> Tailnet will reload the proxy list when it is updated.
-> You only need to restart TSDProxy if your changes are in /config/tsdproxy.yaml
+> You only need to restart Tailnet if your changes are in /config/tailnet.yaml

 > [!NOTE]
 > See available icons in [icons](../../advanced/icons).